AmiiThinks/amii-tf-nn/README.md

 ### Background

-The *Scalar* page of TensorBoard uses the concepts of *name space*, *run*, and *variable* to organize its graphs.
+The *Scalars* page of TensorBoard uses the concepts of *name space*, *run*, and *variable* to organize its graphs.

 A *name space* is represented as an element of collapsable accordion widget that contains the graphs in the middle of the page.
-The ones labelled with a network name will contain the network parameter summary graphs.
 The 'criteria' name space contains performance graphs on criteria, like 'accuracy' or 'xentropy', over the course of training.

 **Each graph represents a TensorFlow variable**.
 A significant point of confusion for me was that I thought variables represented lines on a graph, which is not true.